AustinNick/AustinNick/readme.md

 # Hi everyone 🖐️

 My name is Austin Nicholas Tham, 20 yo.
 Im currently a second-year IT Student at Pradita University.
+Focusing on Back-end Dev

 👇 Don't forget to check my LinkedIn